MacMannes/stackmob-docs/rest/api-docs.md

 ## Register a Device to Receive Push Notifications

 StackMob will help you manage the device tokens for users who have subscribed to receive push notifications.
-We also allow you to optionally link a StackMob username to a device token so that you can send a message to all devices that belong to a specific user, or even send a message to all users.
+When registering a token while logged in via OAuth2 the token will be owned by the logged in user.
+We also allow you to tag your token with a group name, which can just be an arbitrary string.
+You'll be able to send a message to all devices that belong to particular group or owner.

 ```bash
 POST http://push.stackmob.com/tokens/android/a88fqsdg8as87rgq87wrg8as8dg78zDf8a98sdf98asd8fa7sdf